stackitcloud/stackit-cli/docs/stackit_mongodbflex_user_reset-password.md

 ### Synopsis

 Resets the password of a MongoDB Flex user.
-The new password is returned in the response.
+The new password is shown in the command's output.

 ```
 stackit mongodbflex user reset-password USER_ID [flags]